Local developer experience (OneBox)

 Aserto's authorizer is available as a docker container that you can run locally.
-This "all-in-one" version of the Aserto Authorizer is referred to as the OneBox.
+This "all-in-one" version of the Aserto Authorizer is referred to as the Sidecar.

-The CLI provides a management experience over the OneBox.
+The CLI provides a management experience over the Sidecar.

 to be installed and running.